decyphertek-io/decyphertek/docs/products/aws/flatcar-security.md

 Server Purchased:
 ----------------
-* We are working on providing specific server instructions in Read The Docs.
-* Some instrucitons exist in read the docs and some do not.
-Work in progress...
 * Please reference your instructions on AWS Marketplace for your purchased server.
-* Your welcome to provide any feedback , see contact.

 Portainer - Manage Docker:
 ---------------------------